-Generally, Indiana does not allow you to claim itemized deductions from federal Schedule A. However, if you reported recovered itemized deductions as "other income" on line 8 of your federal Schedule 1, use the portion of that amount also reported on Indiana Schedule A, Section 1, line 20B as a deduction on this line.
+Generally, Indiana does not allow you to claim itemized deductions from IRS Form 172, Part 1, or the equivalent worksheet from IRS Publication 536.
+However, if you reported recovered itemized deductions as "other income" on line 8 of your federal Schedule 1, use the portion of that amount also reported on Indiana Schedule A, Section 1, line 20B as a deduction on this line.